evobe/evobe/Study Info/azure.md

 storage accounts are normally secured by keys, CBAC (or claims based access control) this can be changed in the configuration pane, once that's changed any access using keys is immediately broken
 how to assign users to the storage account?
 IAM panel - three basic kinds of roles (reader, owner, contributer) after getting access to data blobs through roles then when creating containers can add and view data
-roles and assignments can be set very granularly and at every level, subscription, container, resource, etc, also defined in json and have some special properties, action, notactions, assignable scope
+roles and assignments can be set very granularly and at every level, subscription, container, resource, etc, also defined in json and have some special properties, action, notations, assignable scope
 custom roles can be made using old roles as a template or creating a completely new role
 how to view all permissions to an object? -- under access controls there is role assignments, also in azure ad choose the user and view azure role assignments (for objects), assigned roles (for entra management) to deny you have to do it through azure blueprints - allows you to create from scratch or based on existing templates
+assigned memberships allow for expiration of groups

 **what I learned mod 6** - rbac management helps with security by assigning the same role to every person, helps with permission creep. this can be a trap though, there are a lot of clicks and it gets very granular, are you assigning permissions at the group or tenant level? or the subscription level? or even the file level? the highest permission still wins. denying users access is easier done by just not giving it to them, it's possible to create custom deny rules but not through the IAM panel